belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 ## Summary

-* If compilation speed and binary file size are important, dropping the LLVM toolchain can have a positive impact
+* If compilation speed and binary size are important, dropping the LLVM toolchain can have a positive impact
 * However, doing so means missing out on LLVM optimizations as well as support for arbitrary OSes and architectures